 Also working in managers’ and OEMs’ favor is a backlog of projects caused by the now decades-old infrastructure problem.
 “We’ll have a lot of catching up to do to improve our state and federal highways,” Mooney says.
 “The road equipment markets may expand for the next couple of years thanks to the bill, but will be limited by manageable growth from contractors as they look for not just new equipment, but the right equipment.
 All while juggling risk of adding more new crews, adapting new technology, and working with ever-increasing strict specifications and techniques.”

-Buying trends for asphalt pavers
+What to look for in asphalt pavers

 Several buying trends have emerged in the meantime.
 Contractors are looking for more choice, efficiency, ergonomics, and technology, including telematics capabilities.